 The curriculum encourages children to work with each other and explore their views and ideas.
 An effective PHSE curriculum helps children stay safe, both in the real world and online.
 Religious Education is taught using the Peterborough SACRE agreed syllabus, allowing children the opportunity to learn about different faiths and beliefs.
 This is delivered through an enquiry based approach, encouraging children to ask questions and reflect upon what they have found out.
 Children have explored and debated different points of views while respecting the views of others.

 GPA has a school council to ensure pupil voice, participation and an understanding of democracy.
 The Academy councillors were chosen through democratic elections and this was related to the system of British democracy and government as part of whole school assemblies.
 The Academy held a full election with an electoral roll, hustings, a polling station, official ballot slips and returning officer to make the experience as close to voting in British local or general elections as possible.
 Recent assemblies have covered the general election and the democratic process.

-GPA joins with the nation for important occasions such as the Armistice Day, with the academy’s service led by the Thomas Deacon Academy Combined Cadet Force.
+GPA joins the nation for important occasions such as Armistice Day, with the Academy’s service led by the Thomas Deacon Academy Combined Cadet Force.
 The school has participated in national acts of remembrance for those who lost their lives in recent terrorist attacks in the United Kingdom.
 This has been used to explore and discuss British values within classes and assemblies.

 GPA takes part in the Trust’s Carol Service, at Peterborough Cathedral, with the local community and partner primary schools.

-The diverse nature of the school allows children socialise and to develop a tolerance of those with different faiths and beliefs; supported through the ‘show respect’ aspect of the school’s rules.
+The diverse nature of the school allows children to socialise and to develop a tolerance of those with different faiths and beliefs, supported through the ‘show respect’ aspect of the school’s rules.